 - Having oral-anal sex with an infected person

 - Eating raw, unwashed fruits and vegetables that have touched infected feces

 - Not washing hands while being infected and spreading it by touching other surfaces

 If your doctor diagnoses you with amebiasis, they may prescribe you HUMATIN™ (paromomycin sulfate) capsules to treat both acute and chronic intestinal amebiasis.
 HUMATIN™ can also be prescribed to treat hepatic coma as an adjunctive therapy.

 While taking HUMATIN™, it’s important to have your doctor monitor you for the overgrowth of other organisms, such as fungi.
 Like other antibiotics, HUMATIN™ should be taken for the full prescribed course of therapy.

-If your doctor prescribes you HUMATIN™, we can help you with financial assistance: just call our assistance program at 844.486.2846 for any questions about financial assistance or affordability.
+If your doctor prescribes you HUMATIN™, we can help you with financial assistance through our HUMATINTM Total Care program.
+Just call HUMATIN™ Total Care at 844.486.2846 for any questions about financial assistance or affordability.